torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20170403###

+<a id="android-takeover">Android Overtaking Windows and OS Diversity</a> by gman999

+The central focus of __TDP__ is operating system diversity with BSD Unix in the Tor network on all levels.
+From *BSD relays to Tor Browser ported to OpenBSD, __TDP__ looks hinder the capability for one operating system-specific vulnerability to harm the integrity of the entire Tor network.

+From a different angle <a href="http://gs.statcounter.com/press/android-overtakes-windows-for-first-time">Android edging out Windows</a> as the primary client operating system is a notable change.

+The user "desktop" no longer necessarily sits at the user's desk.
+Particularly in less-developed countries and among many working-class people, the main platform for accessing the internet is the phone.
+Essentially, there is a definition shift in client internet-accessing systems, and Android takes the day with some 37.93% of the market.

+This is a far cry from the old <a href="https://cryptome.org/cyberinsecurity.htm">desktop monoculture debate (PDF warning)</a> from the early 2000's.
+It was only a matter of time before Android took the cake as the role of the phone changed and Android dominates the cheaper end of the phone market globally.

+Of course operating system diversity for internet-accessing platforms is good.
+The question is really is this "good enough"?

+Android systems tend to cover a range of versions, some patched to addressed security vulnerabilities, but most are not.

+No one gets a notice that a phone is no longer operational if the Android version faces an end-of-life, and many providers aren't particularly interested in devoting resources to maintaining multiple branches of that operating system, and providing timely patching of known issues.

+Replacing a Windows monoculture with a Windows/Android mix might seem like a significant step forward in terms of vulerability mitigation, but merely replacing crud with two cruds can't be considered a victory for the security community.

+The interesting angle might really be that the "desktop" is now attached to the end-user, and that cell phone network providers and device manufacturers are not better than Microsoft at handling security disclosures.
+In fact, with hundreds of network providers and handset manufacturers now populating the Android market, it's no longer about one software company to convince.
+The goal of reasonably secure client systems seems more of a delusion than even a remote possibility.

 ###20170401###